Transaction fraud is inevitable, but what does it look like in practice for online businesses, and how can you improve detection?

 4. Leverage Fraud Scores

 There are two things you could do with all the extra information you’ve collected in steps 1-3.
 You can look at it and see if anything suspicious jumps at you (manual review).
-Or you could feed it all to a fraud engine that can calculate transaction risk scoring.
+Or you could feed it all to a fraud engine that can calculate the fraud score.

 Here’s how it works: